 Remove Stickers From Your Bumper

-If you’re embarrassed by some of your bumper sticker choices, follow this guide and learn how to remove bumper stickers quickly and easily with the use of a hairdryer.
+If you’re embarrassed by some of your bumper sticker choices, you can remove bumper stickers quickly and easily with the use of a hairdryer.

 Clean Up Straighteners